Macintosh IIvx: Hardware

 The IIvx was sold with hard drives ranging in capacity from 40 to 400 MB, three NuBus slots, and a Processor Direct Slot.

-The Macintosh IIvx uses the same case as the Performa 600, Centris 650, Quadra 650 (the speed-bumped refresh of the Centris 650), and Power Macintosh 7100.
+The case for the Macintosh IIvx and Macintosh IIvi (Performa 600) would later be used for the, Centris 650, Quadra 650 (the speed-bumped refresh of the Centris 650), and Power Macintosh 7100.
 The IIvx can be upgraded to Centris/Quadra 650 by swapping the logic board.